Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Gaussian Noise Control at

-\paragraph{Results.} Table~\ref{tab:noise-control} and Figure~\ref{fig:noise-control} present the comparison.
-The key separating metric is \emph{maximum cosine similarity} to the nearest stored pattern (Max-$\cos$): SA retains $0.453$, meaning each sample sits roughly halfway between the stored-pattern manifold ($1.0$) and random directions (${\approx}0.06$ in $\mathbb{R}^{784}$).
-The matched Gaussian achieves only $0.328$ despite sharing SA's per-pixel moments, and isotropic noise achieves $0.057$ (the random-direction baseline).
-Hopfield energy separates the methods in the same order: SA ($1.47$) $<$ matched Gaussian ($1.78$) $<$ isotropic ($2.34$).

-Novelty and diversity, by contrast, are similar between SA and the matched Gaussian ($0.547$ vs.\ $0.672$ and $0.885$ vs.\ $0.878$), confirming the reviewer's observation that these metrics alone do not distinguish structured generation from noise.
-However, the max-cosine and energy metrics do: SA samples are geometrically closer to stored patterns because the Langevin dynamics is guided by the Hopfield energy gradient, which biases the chain toward the memory manifold even at high temperature.
-Gaussian noise, lacking this gradient signal, cannot achieve the same structural similarity.
+The comparison is summarized below (Table~\ref{tab:noise-control}, Fig.~\ref{fig:noise-control}).
+The key separating metric was \emph{maximum cosine similarity} to the nearest stored pattern (Max-$\cos$): SA retained $0.453$, meaning each sample sat roughly halfway between the stored-pattern manifold ($1.0$) and random directions (${\approx}0.06$ in $\mathbb{R}^{784}$); the matched Gaussian achieved only $0.328$ despite sharing SA's per-pixel moments, and isotropic noise achieved $0.057$ (the random-direction baseline).
+Hopfield energy separated the methods in the same order: SA ($1.47$) $<$ matched Gaussian ($1.78$) $<$ isotropic ($2.34$).
+Novelty and diversity, by contrast, were similar between SA and the matched Gaussian ($0.547$ vs.\ $0.672$ and $0.885$ vs.\ $0.878$), confirming the concern that these metrics alone do not distinguish structured generation from noise; the max-cosine and energy metrics do, because SA samples were geometrically closer to stored patterns thanks to the Langevin dynamics being guided by the Hopfield energy gradient, which biased the chain toward the memory manifold even at high temperature.
+Gaussian noise, lacking this gradient signal, could not achieve the same structural similarity.
+Visually, SA samples showed faint but recognizable digit-3 structure (curved strokes, characteristic topology), while both Gaussian controls produced uniform static with no discernible spatial structure (Fig.~\ref{fig:noise-control}). $\beta{=}200$ is a high-temperature regime where sample quality is limited: the noise term $\sqrt{2\alpha/\beta}\,\boldsymbol{\epsilon}$ has standard deviation $0.01$ per component, comparable to the gradient step, so the samples are ``blurry-but-recognizable'' rather than crisp; higher-fidelity generation requires operating closer to the transition band ($\beta{\approx}500$--$1000$), trading novelty for structural quality.